sophialai123/Web-Development/JavaScript/Async-await/README.md

 ---
 ## Await Promise.all()
-- Another way to take advantage of concurrency when we have multiple promises which can be executed simultaneously is to await a Promise.all().
+- Another way to take advantage of **concurrency**(means happening at the same time) when we have multiple promises which can be executed simultaneously is to await a Promise.all().

 - We can pass an array of promises as the argument to Promise.all(), and it will return a single promise.
 This promise will resolve when all of the promises in the argument array have resolved.
 This promise’s resolve value will be an array containing the resolved values of each promise from the argument array.